doctea/Microlidian/README.md

   - 'euclidian within euclidian'?  so eg we fill in triggers in between other triggers?
 - rhythm-synced LFO that sets a cycle of the waveform to the length between triggers
 - Ability to boot up as a USB flash drive, for copying files to/from the LittleFS flash?
-- Allow holding a button to go into firmware update mode before running much code at all as a failsafe against bad code that won't complete setup() or first loop()
+- ~~Allow holding a button to go into firmware update mode before running much code at all as a failsafe against bad code that won't complete setup() or first loop()~~ DONE, hold both buttons while booting up to go straight into firmware update/uf2 mode

 ### Known problems/gotchas